MichaelCade/90DaysOfDevOps/Days/day68.md

 db_name: 90DaysOfDevOps
 ```

-We also have the my.cnf.j2 file in the templates folder, which looks like below:
+We also have my.cnf.j2 file in the templates folder, which looks like below:

 ```J2
 [mysql]